 5. Leading questions

 For example, “We have recently upgraded our product to become a first-class tool.
 What are your thoughts on the first-class product?”
-These questions supply the facts or suggest the answer in the wording of the question.
+These questions supply the facts or suggest the answer in the question's wording.
 The question itself can “lead” respondents to a particular response.
 This is often unintentional and is a common mistake when a survey is designed by someone who is too closely associated with the project.
 This is common in employee engagement surveys, employee satisfaction surveys, and employee opinion surveys.

 6. Double-barreled or compound questions